akfullfo/taskforce/README.md

 :---|:----------
 `defines`| The associated map is added to the base context used when building commands and other parameter substitions.
 `role_defines` | Maps individual roles to a key/value map.
 The map is added to the context only if this role if in scope.
+`defaults`| Similar to `defines`, but entries are only added when no matching entry is present in the context.
+`role_defaults` | Similar to `role_defines`, but entries are only added when no matching entry is present in the context.
 `tasks` | Normally this is largest top-level key as its value is a map of all task names with their definitions (see below).

 #### The `tasks` tag ####